talagayev/OpenMMDL/docs/index.rst

 **OpenMMDL** is an workflow, that allows an easy setup of **OpenMM** molecular dynamic simulations of protein-ligand complexes. **OpenMMDL** consists of:

-*OpenMMDL Setup* - A webserver tool that allows to modify the Protein and generate Input Files for MD simulations.
+*OpenMMDL Setup* - A webserver tool that allows to modify the Protein and generate input files for MD simulations.

-*OpenMMDL Simulation* - Performs a **OpenMM** MD simulation with your Input files and further postprocesses the MD simulation with MDTraj and MDAnalysis.
+*OpenMMDL Simulation* - Performs a **OpenMM** MD simulation with your input files and further postprocesses the MD simulation with MDTraj and MDAnalysis.

 *OpenMMDL Analysis* - Analyzes the protein-ligand interactions in the **OpenMM** MD simulation trajectories.